 Duke Energy is committed to providing affordable, reliable, increasingly clean electricity.
 Older, less efficient coal plants are being replaced by advanced technology, powered by natural gas and cleaner coal.

 Part of this commitment includes safely dismantling these older plants, part of a complex, multiyear process known as decommissioning and demolition.
 By the end of 2013, Duke Energy retired units at nine coal-fired generation sites in the Carolinas.
+In September 2014, the company retired the coal units at its W.C.
+Beckjord Station, located in Ohio.
 The long-term vision for sites with retired coal units across our system is to return them to ground level.

 Understanding the process

 During the early stages of the decommissioning and demolition project, we will remove chemicals and other materials, salvage what equipment we can recycle and repurpose at other sites and sell any scrap material.
 In the demolition and restoration phases, we will safely remove the powerhouse, chimneys and any auxiliary structures no longer needed and then fill, grade and seed the land.